nathants/posts/005_performant_batch_processing_with_bsv_s4_and_presto/readme.md

 LOCATION '/taxi/';
 ```

-let's spinup an [emr](https://aws.amazon.com/emr/) cluster with [hive](https://hive.apache.org/) and [presto](https://prestodb.io/). we'll size it the same as in [horizontal scaling](/posts/scaling-python-data-processing-horizontally).
+let's spin up an [emr](https://aws.amazon.com/emr/) cluster with [hive](https://hive.apache.org/) and [presto](https://prestodb.io/). we'll size it the same as in [horizontal scaling](/posts/scaling-python-data-processing-horizontally).

-if you haven't used [emr](https://aws.amazon.com/emr/) before you may need to create some default iam roles, then we spinup the cluster.
+if you haven't used [emr](https://aws.amazon.com/emr/) before you may need to create some default iam roles, then we spin up the cluster.

 ```bash
 >> export region=us-east-1